jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (3) The nominal average carbon stock (NACS) for land is the average carbon stock of the land if the length of each forest rotation is assumed to be equal to,—determined in accordance with the prescribed methodology.
   (a) if the land has a first rotation forest, the current age of the forest species on the land:
-  (b) if the land has a subsequent rotation forest, the prior clearing age, (4) The typical average carbon stock (TACS) for land is the average carbon stock of the land if the average length of each forest rotation is assumed to be equal to,— determined in accordance with the prescribed methodology.
+  (b) if the land has a subsequent rotation forest, the prior clearing age, (4) The typical average carbon stock (TACS) for land is the average carbon stock of the land if the average length of each forest rotation is assumed to be equal to,—determined in accordance with the prescribed methodology.
   (a) if the land has a first rotation forest, the average expected rotation length for land of that kind:
   (b) if the land has a subsequent rotation forest, the prior clearing age, (5) In this section,—